 - Quota management at V-CHF: V-CHF could reserve a large amount of quota granted by H-CHF and distribute quota to NF(CTF) based on the units requested in a charging data request.
 This requires V-CHF to manage a large amount of quota granted by H-CHF.

 - The reservation for a large amount of quota could either initiated by H-CHF or V-CHF.
 V-CHF could request for a large amount of quota from H-CHF upon the reception of the first charging data request per PDU session.
-Alternatively, H-CHF could assign a large amount of quota upon reciving the charging data requests from V-CHF based on internal unit determination, e.g. estimating the upcoming unit requests from a roaming subscriber within a short period of time.
+Alternatively, H-CHF could assign a large amount of quota upon receiving the charging data requests from V-CHF based on internal unit determination, e.g. estimating the upcoming unit requests from a roaming subscriber within a short period of time.

 - The interaction between V-CHF and H-CHF for requesting and granting a large amount of quota reuses the Nchf_ConvergedCharing service API.